IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 The optical nodes within the optical domains can be either:

-- DWDM nodes, as defined in
+- WDM nodes, as defined in
 {{?I-D.ietf-ccamp-optical-impairment-topology-yang}}, with an integrated ROADM functions and with or without integrated optical transponders;